Cachamoe/Fitness-Tracker/README.md

 ## Application Features
 1) Allows users to continue and add to a workout instance
 2) Allows users to create a new workout instance
-3) Provides a dashboard with graph to display data
+3) Provides a dashboard with graphs and a chart to display data

 ## Programs